RaynerGWH/Parade/README.md

 *Presenting the popular card game, Parade, to your computer console!*

 ![App Screenshot](images/parade_banner.png)
 Parade is a strategic card game where players try avoiding taking cards from it to finish with the loweest score.
-Our implementation focuses on game logic and straightforward console interaction using Nielson's 7 Heuristics based on the official rules.
+Our implementation focuses on game logic and straightforward console interaction using Nielson's Usability Heuristics for Design, based on the official rules.

 ---